antcolag/mdt/README.md

 è un lavoro che ho fatto per un tipo e che adesso è su github

-It is a plugin for wp + woocommerce (v2) for make drop shipping with msx, the sexy goods provider.
+It is a plugin for WordPress + WooCommerce to make dropshipping with msx an adult merchandise supplier.

-seem to work rigth now (mre or less), but it is very slow syncronizing the db
+seem to work rigth now (mre or less), but it is very slow syncronizing the db.